particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - Download the [iOS native example](https://github.com/particle-iot/iOSBLEExample) from Github.
 - Install XCode.
 - Enable your iOS device for development mode (BLE cannot be used in the emulator).
-- Flash the "standard mobile secret firmware" above to Particle P2, Photon 2, or Argon.
+- Flash the [standard mobile secret firmware](#standard-mobile-secret-firmware) above to Particle P2, Photon 2, or Argon.
 - You will need an Apple developer account in order to be able to sign the binaries, create provisioning profiles, etc.

 ### Settings - iOS native example